andrewcbuensalida/django-chatbot-langchain-docker/README.md

 ## if for some reason you don't want to use docker, to run server,
-`python manage.py runserver` # this is for development only they say This will create a db.sqlite3
+`python manage.py runserver` # this is for development only they say

 ##
-When changing the db model, makemigrations creates migrations folder in the chatbot folder, and an empty db.sqlite3 file in the current folder
+When changing the chatbot.models, makemigrations creates migrations folder in the chatbot folder (basically the instructions on how to setup the database), and an empty db.sqlite3 file in the current folder
 `python manage.py makemigrations chatbot` then this to apply the schema to the db.sqlite3 file `python manage.py migrate`
+Have to do it in this order

 ##
 To check environment variables in container